eringerli/esp32-aog/README.md

 Repeat them as needed.

 # Donation
 If you like the software, you can donate me some money.
-But not too much, I mainly wrote this to use myself.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/eringerli)